nicohlr/ipychart/docs/docs/user_guide/scales.md

   # RADIAL AXIS
   'scale': {
     'gridLines': {
-	  # For radial axis, use the 'scale' option instead of 'scales'
+	  # For radial axis, use the 'scale' option instead of 'scales' to configure gridlines
     }
   }
 }